Entanglement engineering of optomechanical systems by reinforcement learning: Acknowledgments

 We thank Dr.~Kanu Sinha for discussions and comments.
-This work was supported by AFOSR under Grants Nos.~FA9550-21-1-0438 and FA9550-21-1-0186.
+This work was supported by the Air Force Office of Scientific Research under Grant No.~FA9550-21-1-0438 and by the Office of Naval Research under Grant No.~N00014-24-1-2548.
 The Quantum Collaborative, led by Arizona State University, also provided valuable expertise and resources for this work through seed funding.
 The Quantum Collaborative connects top scientific programs, initiatives, and facilities with prominent industry partners to advance the science and engineering of quantum information science.